knathanieltucker/startupbook/startupbook/private/guides/vc.md

 Investors invest in strength, not lack of weakness [2]

-They look for subsequent reductions in risk [4]
+They look for subsequent reductions in risk.
+[4] This means:

+1. Make investment thesis [33]
+2. Identify and steer into risk [34]
+3. Measure the right thing and look for anomalies [35]

 Focus on product rather than the pitch [5] [7] [9] [22] [23] [32]